around-the-straits/talk/content/posts/001-vincent-tan.md

 * What is the one thing that we should have asked, but we didn't, and what's the answer?

-    > Would you like to go out for a cup of coffee.
-The answer might more often than not, be no though (bwahahahaha).
+    > **Would you like to go out for a cup of coffee?** The answer might more often than not, be no though (bwahahahaha).